He was aware that he was still a child: Genesis and staff

 Neon Genesis Evangelion main director Hideaki Anno and Akio Satsukawa wrote the screenplay for "He was aware that he was still a child", while Hiroyuki Ishido directed the episode.
-Junichi Sato wrote the episode's storyboard under the pseudonym Kiichi Hadame, with Satoshi Shigeta as the animation director.
-The production involved other studios besides Gainax, such as at Vega Enterteinment and Tatsunoko Color Center.
+Jun'ichi Satō wrote the episode's storyboard under the pseudonym Kiichi Hadame, with Satoshi Shigeta as the animation director.
+The production involved other studios besides Gainax, such as Vega Entertainment and Tatsunoko Color Center.

 In 1993, Gainax wrote a document introducing its new planned series called New Century Evangelion (tentative name) Proposal (新世紀エヴァンゲリオン (仮) 企画書, Shinseiki Evangelion (kari) kikakusho), which already contained a synopsis of the episodes.
 In the original plan, the twentieth episode was to be titled "The Birth of Nerv".
 In the episode, Eva-05 would have been sent to the Nerv of Germany, and the history of Gendo, the Evas, and Nerv would have been presented.
 The original project for the episode included an in-depth look at an event called the Dead Sea Evaporation, which occurred fifteen years before the main events of the series.
 Kaji's death was planned to occur in the previous episode, "A Man's Battle".
 For the Dead Sea Evaporation, the series staff took inspiration from Gainax's previous work Nadia: The Secret of Blue Water; in the last episode of which the show's main antagonist becomes a salt statue, like Lot's wife in the Book of Genesis account of Sodom and Gomorrah.
 Adam would also be discovered in the Dead Sea, while in the final version the setting is Antarctica, keeping the idea of using Seele's Dead Sea Scrolls.
 The basic idea of using the Dead Sea, a highly saline body of water with no fish, as a setting was retained, representing Antarctica as a hostile environment for life, including microorganisms.

 In the initial scenario, the Angels were supposed to be security devices left scattered around the world by an alien First Ancestral Race (第一始祖民族, Dai'ichi shiso minzoku), which was never mentioned in the version that aired.
-Gainax also wrote a draft for the twenty-first episode of the series which included a line from Misato saying: "I know the Angels aren't just weapons left behind by the First Indigenous Race" (使徒は第１先住民族の残したただの戦闘兵器ではない事は、わかっているわ).
+Gainax also wrote a draft for the twentieth episode of the series, which included a line from Misato saying: "I know the Angels aren't just weapons left behind by the First Indigenous Race" (使徒は第１先住民族の残したただの戦闘兵器ではない事は、わかっているわ).
 Gualtiero Cannarsi, editor of the first Italian edition of the series, compared the initial scenario proposed by Gainax to that of James P. Hogan's Giants series, itself influenced by Arthur C. Clarke's short story The Sentinel.
-In the initial scenario, in fact, the Angels attacking Tokyo-3 would have been Adam's divine sentinels woke up after Adam's discovery, but Gainax later changed its plans.
-Writer Virginie Nebbia compared the First Ancestral Race idea and the concept of merging extraterrestrial life with birth of human race to Nadia, which already presented a similar scenario.
-Gainax later reused the idea of a First Ancestral Race for the videogame Neon Genesis Evangelion 2.
+In the initial scenario, in fact, the Angels attacking Tokyo-3 would have been Adam's divine sentinels that woke up after Adam's discovery, but Gainax later changed its plans.
+Writer Virginie Nebbia compared the First Ancestral Race idea and the concept of merging extraterrestrial life with the birth of the human race to Nadia, which already presented a similar scenario.
+Gainax later reused the idea of a First Ancestral Race for the video game Neon Genesis Evangelion 2.